-The Benefits of Cycling For Runners: How To Use Your Bike To Run Better
+The Benefits of Cycling For Runners: How To Use Cycling To Improve Performance

-Running and cycling are two pretty intertwined activities: they’re both forms of cardio which get you outdoors and covering terrain on your own steam.
-It’s no surprise many runners like to hop on a bike occasionally, and vice versa.
+Running and cycling are two pretty intertwined activities.
+They’re both forms of cardio that get you outdoors and cover terrain on your own.
+It’s no surprise that many runners like to hop on a bike occasionally and vice versa.

-But combining running and cycling in your training plan often leads to doubts and questions.
-Runners often wonder if cycling is actually helping or hindering their running game – does all that pedalling fatigue your legs?
+However, combining running and cycling in your training plan often leads to doubts and questions.
+Runners often wonder if cycling is actually helping or hindering their running game.
+Does all that pedaling fatigue your legs?

 benefits of cycling for runners

-Whether you run for a healthy boost, weight loss, or are training for a half marathon, building up strength and endurance is the best way to get the most out of your run.
+Whether you run for a healthy boost or weight loss or are training for a half marathon, building strength and endurance is the best way to get the most out of your run.

-Dr. Robert Berghorn, Physical Therapist at Ascent Physical Therapy, helps runners and other endurance athletes train to compete, preserving their bodies at the same time.
+Dr. Robert Berghorn, a physical therapist at Ascent Physical Therapy, helps runners and other endurance athletes train to compete while preserving their bodies.

 “Cross-training, just like in every sport, is a very important aspect of a training schedule for every athlete.
 Cross-training allows you to get out of the usual cycle of repetitive movements, using different muscles and muscle activation sequences that either complement or enhance primary sports performance when they return.